Shetty852/webgames/README.md

 # Games
- This web application is built using Node.js, HTML, CSS, and JavaScript.
+ This web Games is built using HTML, CSS, and JavaScript(vanila javascript).